tldr-pages/tldr/pages/common/amass.md

 # amass

 > In-depth Attack Surface Mapping and Asset Discovery tool.
+> This command also has documentation about its subcommands, e.g. `amass db`.
 > More information: <https://github.com/OWASP/Amass>.

 - Check the Amass version: